shaukatmakandar786/java/Camunda7_Notes.md

    It is used to split the process flow into multiple paths, but only one path will be executed based on conditions.

 2. Converging Exclusive Gateway:
-   Used to merge multiple incoming paths back into one.
+   It is Used to merge multiple incoming paths back into one.
 It waits for one of the paths to complete and then continues the process.

 ### Parallel Getway:
 A Parallel Gateway in Camunda is used to execute all the path which is defined simultaniously.
 It does not check any condition to execute

+1. Diverging Parallel Gateway:
+   It is used to split the process flow into multiple paths, and its executes all the path without checking any condition

+2. Converging Parallel Gateway:
+   It is Used to merge multiple incoming paths back into one.
+It waits untill all the paths will not be complete its execution then continues the process.